 Once you have discovered all there is to see and do in Siem Reap, Phnom Penh is where most head to learn about the brutalities of the civil war not so long ago.
 Understanding what happened to people during this time is important; however, as Cambodia’s capital city, it is developing quickly and nowadays has a real buzz about it.
 I particularly enjoyed the night scene here, when most of the city workers let their hair down and enjoy a nighttime picnic in the city park, or a beer in one of the many trendy rooftop bars.
 The best way to do this is to whiz around like the locals do – either by tuk-tuk, or riding pilion on a vintage Vespa!

 But Phnom Penh and Siem Reap are only two cities in an extensive country, so what else is there to experience whilst in Cambodia?

 Much of the country is covered in thick, lush jungle, so if you’re wanting some adventure, why not head to one of the many national parks?
-Mondulkiri takes time to get to, but is one of the few places that you can see wild elephants, as well as other endangered species.
+Mondulkiri takes time to get to but is one of the few places where you can see wild elephants, as well as other endangered species.

-Having been governed by the French for many years until the mid 1950’s, there are many beautiful colonial style buildings across the country.
-Kampot is a riverside town know for its beautiful colonial architecture; here you can stay in The Columns Hotel: an original French style house.
+Having been governed by the French for many years until the mid-1950s, there are many beautiful colonial-style buildings across the country.
+Kampot is a riverside town known for its beautiful colonial architecture; here you can stay in The Columns Hotel: an original French-style house.

-Just a 40-mintute drive from Kampot, you’ll find Kep, also dotted with French colonial villas, and where you can enjoy the best freshly caught crabs in Cambodia.
+Just a 40-minute drive from Kampot, you’ll find Kep, also dotted with French colonial villas, and where you can enjoy the best freshly caught crabs in Cambodia.